buildanetwork/azure-data-engineering/Batch Data Ingestion with Data Factory.md

 1. Enable the trigger in Azure Data Factory.
 You can do this by going to 'Manage > Triggers'
 ![Screenshot (28)](https://user-images.githubusercontent.com/50084105/229034613-019be370-769f-4c3a-8bf9-af0bba181932.png)

 The trigger will look like that once the changes have been published.
+The trigger will only run once you have published these changes.
 ![image](https://user-images.githubusercontent.com/50084105/229030556-fdf0907a-f86f-4984-90ee-c00801d08f36.png)